 Graduate students (post-baccalaureate) may apply for a GRAD PLUS Loan.
 This loan can be used to supplement other financial aid, such as the Direct Stafford Loan.
 Repayment of this loan begins within 60 days after the entire loan has been disbursed.
 The GRAD PLUS Loan is subject to in-school deferment, but it is not automatic.
 Deferment can be granted by the lender after providing proof of at least half-time enrollment.
 Interest accrues upon disbursement and continues to accrue during periods of deferment or forbearance.

-Graduate students seeking a Grad PLUS Loan for the 2013-14 academic year may apply now.
-Loan applications are available on the Federal Student Loan Web site.
+Graduate students seeking a Grad PLUS Loan for the 2014-15 academic year may apply after June 1.
+Loan applications are available on the Federal Student Loan website.

 Private loans are designed specifically to help you fill any gap that exists between your financial aid award, your federal loans and your total education costs.
 In some cases, federal loans may be more affordable than the terms of a private loan.
 Comparison shopping is recommended.

 As part of Abilene Christian University’s commitment to providing educational funding options to students and parents, ACU’s Office of Student Financial Services will certify private loans for any lender that a borrower chooses.

 To aid students and families in the process of choosing a private lender, Student Financial Services has compiled a Preferred Private Lender List.